VivekGoud5612/trello-clone-scaler/README.md

 A full-stack Kanban-style project management application built with **FastAPI** + **React**, replicating Trello's core features and design patterns.

+# Developer Profile: AI/ML Specialization
+While this is a Full-Stack project, my core expertise lies in Artificial Intelligence and Machine Learning.
+I chose the FastAPI + Python ecosystem specifically because it allows for seamless integration of ML models into the backend—bridging the gap between complex research and production-ready user interfaces.

 ## 🏗️ Tech Stack

 | Layer | Technology |